• Loading results...

 Flu and Your Heart

-If you've ever had influenza – commonly known as the flu – you know it can hit fast and leave you feeling miserable, achy and barely able to get out of bed.
-For most of us, the flu is only a nuisance.
-It might make us miss a few days of work and put plans on hold.
+If you've ever had influenza – commonly known as the flu – you know it can hit fast.
+For most people, the flu means a few days of feeling miserable, missing work or putting plans on hold.

 Did You Know?
 Compared with people who don’t have heart disease, those who do: